 About the Great Bear Rescue Project

-The FPWC in partnership with the International Animal Rescue (IAR) launched the “Great Bear Rescue” project, the primary goal of which is providing better conditions for the captive bears, all around Armenia.
+The FPWC in partnership with the International Animal Rescue (IAR) launched the “Great Bear Rescue” project, the primary goal of which is providing better conditions for the captive bears, all around region.
 The animals are being kept in cages mainly due to the human factor, and now they need special care.
-There are still many captive animals in several entertainment facilities and restaurants, around Armenia, waiting for their turn to be rescued.
+There are still many captive animals in several entertainment facilities and restaurants, around the region, waiting for their turn to be rescued.

 The project aims to free them from their suffering and, after thorough veterinary checks and assessment, rehabilitate and eventually release those that are physically and mentally equipped to fend for themselves in the wild.
 Those that are not viable for release will be given a permanent home in sanctuaries where they will be well cared for, well fed and have the freedom to express natural bear behavior.

 In order to join the program, you need to be at least 18 years old on the program start date.